 9:45am Visit Windsor Castle

-You may wish to take the optional Thames River Dinner cruise inlcluding return taxi transfer. *This optional River Cruise must be booked at the time you book this program in order to secure space.
-Please contact our Reservations Department for price and availability.
+Optional Thames River Cruise Dinner - cost includes return taxi transfer. *This optional River Cruise must be booked at the time you book this program in order to secure space.
+Check with our Reservations Department for space and pricing.